sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Graphs-and-Discrete.rst

 Simple Combinatorics
 ~~~~~~~~~~~~~~~~~~~~~

-Sage can work with basic combinatorial ideas like combination and
+Sage can work with basic combinatorial structures like combinations and
 permutations.

 ::